Black dots on their wings and a single black spot behind and below the eyes.

 A long tapered white-edged tail that is conspicuous in flight.

 Feeding Habits - What Doves EatCommon at bird feeders.
 Try scattering bird seed on a tray or platform feeder to aid in attracting them to your yard for a close up look.
 White millet and cracked corn are the most common seeds they eat.
 Try offering safflower seed and you'll also get Northern Cardinals eating at your feeders.

 These birds prefer open land with scattering of trees and shrubs for cover and nesting.
 Except for wetland and dense forest, mourning doves can be found most anywhere.

 They are one of the most widespread and adaptable North American birds.
 The best garden habitat includes open lawn, herbaceous borders, and flower beds, with scattered patches of trees and shrubs.
 Include a source of water close to the ground (in winter, see: heated bird baths) in addition to providing bird seed and you should be able to attract these birds all year.

 Nesting HabitsBeginning as early as March, these birds begin nest building.
 A loose nest of twigs, grass, weeds and pine needles.
 I stress loose because their nest can be so lightly put together that often you can see through it from the bottom.
 Many folks wonder if they should help the birds out.
 For the most part I suggest leaving it alone, but I'm not there looking at it like you are.

-If startled and flies off the nest too quickly the eggs could fall from the nest.
-Bird watchers would be wise to wait until the eggs have hatched before approaching any nest.
+If startled they may fly off the nest too quickly and the eggs could fall from the nest.
+Birdwatchers would be wise to wait until the eggs have hatched before approaching any nest.

 The nest can be found 5-25 feet above the ground, often in the crotch of a shrub or tree.
 Laying 2 white eggs that are incubated for 14-15 days.
 The young will leave the nest in 12-14 days.